 Do you want to provide your dog with the benefits of a diet made from minimally processed ingredients but don’t have the foggiest idea where to begin?
 Help is at hand!
 The Farmer’s Dog will do all the hard work… with a little input from you.

 The Farmer’s Dog is a service that sends you food that is formulated for your specific dog and what he needs.
-The company prides itself on sending fresh, delicious, human-grade meals that are nutritionally balanced for the individual canine who will be eating it.
+The company prides itself on sending fresh, delicious, and human-grade meals that are nutritionally balanced for the individual canine who will be eating it.
 Because everything is customized and the food is fresh, you can feel good about knowing that your dog is getting the nutrients he needs for good health.

 Our Score for The Farmer’s Dog